-Weekly recipes (20%): Eat your way through this course.
-10 assignments over 10 weeks of class, each recipe counting for 2% of your total mark.
+Weekly recipes/reflection papers (20%): Eat your way through this course.
+10 assignments over 10 weeks of class, each one counting for 2% of your total mark.
 These are a mixture of short reflection papers on outings we have made, memorial meals you have tasted, or special dinners you yourself have prepared at home.
 I am aware that not everyone will have a chance to cook for themselves while living here, but I hope eventually that you will be adventurous enough to try to make some of the delicious dishes you have eaten while you were here.
 If you cook something and want to write about it, post your recipe on the course website; provide ingredients, proportions, preparation style and cooking method.
 Post a photo of it and tell us how it tasted!
 Also provide a source for your recipe.
 If the recipe is missing any of these essential items (ingredients, preparation, results, photo, source) you will be docked 1%; more than one of these essential items and you will not be graded on the work.
+If you write on a meal that you had out, post photos, tell where you went and what you ate, try to engage the staff, ask them if you can how it was prepared and what is special about the dish (seasonality, local specialty, etc.).